labgem/PPanGGOLiN/README.md

 The file `GENOMES_FASTA_LIST` is a tsv-separated file with the following organization :

 1. The first column contains a unique genome name **(without space)**
-2. The second column the path to the associated FASTA file
+2. The second column contains the path to the associated FASTA file
 3. Circular contig identifiers are indicated in the following columns
 4. Each line represents a genome